mariuskimmina/tfapply.nvim/README.md

 > [!WARNING]
 > Early development - not production ready

-A Neovim plugin for running Terraform apply commands with an interactive plan review interface.
+A Neovim plugin for running OpenTofu / Terraform apply commands with an interactive plan review interface.

 ## Demo